THE 3 MOST COMMON TREATMENTS FOR RAILWAY SLEEPERS

 We wrote in February 2003:

 "Showing a confusion and a distinct lack of communication is the present situation concerning creosote treated sleepers...
-Network Rail is supposedly not releasing any used British sleepers that they take up from the track, after June 30th.
+Network Rail is supposedly not releasing any used British railway sleepers that they take up from the track, after June 30th.
 They will be stored somewhere and eventually disposed of, through whatever means.
-June 30th is meant to be the actual ban day in this country, according to the European parliament, for creosote treated sleepers.
+June 30th is meant to be the actual ban day in this country, according to the European parliament, for creosote treated railway sleepers.
 However there's masses of uncertainty.
-What about untreated sleepers, like Australian Jarra and African Azobe ?
+What about untreated railway sleepers, like Australian Jarra and African Azobe ?
 What about imported, graded, creosote treated railway sleepers that are designated for landscape or construction use?
 Lots of uncertainties... and most people in the business scratch their heads with incredulity.
-Will there be midnight raids of railway sleeper depots, or a shady blackmarket deals with sleepers being exchanged on isolated waste grounds for cash in brown envelopes?
-Will there be a sleeper mafia with turf wars on old railway sidings?
+Will there be midnight raids of railway sleeper depots, or a shady blackmarket deals with railway sleepers being exchanged on isolated waste grounds for cash in brown envelopes?
+Will there be a railway sleeper mafia with turf wars on old railway sidings?
+Dramas such as Narcos, Ozark and Queen of the South will pale into insignificance as the new railway sleeper king overtakes the reputation of Pablo Escobar.
 Who knows?!!"

 Things gradually became clearer.
 The Directive, which was published for consultation by the DTI (closing date 2 Feb 2003), had an exemption for reclaimed railway sleepers and other creosote-laden wood which said: